 Q:What is the trigeminal nerve?

-Q:A migraine sufferer is also likely to suffer from cluster headaches as well.
-True or False?
+Q:A migraine sufferer may also possibly suffer from cluster headaches.
+True or false?

-Q:The "worst headache of your life" may be a symptom of what life-threatening condition?
+Q:The "worst headache of your life" may be a symptom of what life-threatening infection?

 Q:With regard to headaches, the term "bilateral" best describes which type of pain?